Because learning to walk is a very complex skill.

 So he chooses a very smart route.

-Some of us have bodies that can not move according to our will at all.
+And some babies have bodies that cannot move according to their will at all.

 Thinkers will most likely adapt by giving up the physical aspects and escaping into the dream world.